If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Of course, an avalanche shovel can double as a regular snow shovel for clearing snow.
 You can also keep these in your car when the snowy season hits to help clear snow if you get stuck.
 And on a lighter note, these shovels will give you a leg up if you’re building a snowman.
 With that in mind, these are the avalanche shovels to get.

 Rhino’s survival shovel is designed to suit different survival situations.
 You can use these shovels for off-roading, camping, digging dirt, or clearing snow.
 It has a pointed blade shape and serrated edges, making it well suited as a multi-tool.
 The blade can be folded to use as a pickaxe.
-The handle completely folds in on itself for compact storage.
 There’s also a carrying bag.

 Pros: Affordable tool that suits multiple situations.
 Serrated edge for cutting.
 Folds down to a highly compact shape.
-Good for moving snow or breaking up ice.
+Extendable handle

 2. FiveJoy Military Folding Shovel Multitool